fluxcd/flux2/docs/cmd/tk_reconcile_source_git.md

-## tk sync source git
+## tk reconcile source git

-Synchronize a GitRepository source
+Reconcile a GitRepository source

 ### Synopsis

-The sync source command triggers a reconciliation of a GitRepository resource and waits for it to finish.
+The reconcile source command triggers a reconciliation of a GitRepository resource and waits for it to finish.

 ```
-tk sync source git [name] [flags]
+tk reconcile source git [name] [flags]
 ```

 ### Examples

 ```
   # Trigger a git pull for an existing source
-  sync source git podinfo
+  tk reconcile source git podinfo

 ```